 Savasana (Corpse Pose)

-All these Yoga for Beginners and their different variations provide you with an effective and quick way to boost energy as well as productivity.
-Try these yoga poses for at least a few minutes during the way to move your body as well as to clear the mind.
+All above mention Yoga for Beginners and their different variations provide you with an effective and quick way to boost energy as well as productivity.
+Try these Basic yoga poses for at least a few minutes during the way to move your body as well as to clear the mind.